emacs-berlin/emacs-berlin.org/index.md

 * key bindings
 * custom configuration snippets

 No need to overdo it.
 Showing this one-command-I-discovered-last-week is also fine.
 Anything (remotely) related to Emacs goes.

-If you feel like you're really too much a beginner, then just think about something you'd like to be able to achieve, and ask the group for suggestions.
+If you feel like you’re really too much a beginner, you could still use your ten minutes to get input from the rest of the group.
+Maybe there's something you’d like to be able to do, but you're not sure how.
+Or you can skip this part entirely and simply let yourself be inspired.

+Afterwards we should have plenty of time left to chat, ask questions and swap ideas.

+</div></div></section>